If you want to relocate to Canada from Nigeria and access all the benefits of a permanent Canadian resident, then you must read this post.

 If anyone tells you otherwise, do not believe them.

-Permanently relocating to Canada will mean leaving almost everything you may have set up in your current location to a new place.
+Permanently relocating to Canada will mean leaving almost everything you may have set up in your current location for a new place.

 It will cost you a lot of money.